 - Hot Scientist: Halsey.

 - Humans Are Bastards: This is the first of many times in Halo canon that hints are given that the UNSC is...not entirely heroic.
 The Spartan-II program involves kidnapping children to be used as test subjects in an experimental super-soldier program, subjecting them to a training regimen so grueling it qualifies as torture, and performing highly dangerous medical procedures on them that kill many of the subjects outright.
 And the kicker?
 When this was happening, the UNSC had no idea the Covenant existed.
-The purpose of the Spartan-II program was to quell political dissenters, secessionists and rebels, of which there were very, very many.
+The original purpose of the Spartan-II program wasn't to save humanity from genocidal aliens, but to quell political dissenters, secessionists and rebels, of which there were very, very many.

 - I Like Those Odds: “Four of us,” Blue-Two whispered over the link.
 “And a thousand of them?
 Piss-poor odds for the little guys.”

 - Limb-Sensation Fascination: Midway through the book, the SPARTANs all marvel at their new Powered Armor, Samuel in particular spouting "I think I'm in love."
 Averted earlier with their physical augmentation.
 There the SPARTANs' reactions are mostly dizziness and confusion post-surgeries.

 - Made of Iron: Invoked in that the Spartans bones are reinforced with powerful metals that make them far different to stock-standard human bones.
 It's repeatedly mentioned that without that reinforcement they wouldn't survive piloting the Mjolnir armor.